 During the early 1990’s I went to an herbalist who recommended herbal treatments for my aching back and offered the unsolicited advice that I should start creating art.
 I had stopped doing anything artistically creative in the mid 1980’s.
 Eventually, I took his advice when in December of 1995, I attended the winter Yiddish folk festival known as Klezkamp.
 I took the papercutting course and the rest is history- as they say.

 I am strongly influenced by the Jewish tradition of papercutting and am also inspired by nature, yoga and the shapes and colors I see in the universe.

 In am a self-taught artist and teacher.
 Art is the vehicle where I express myself, my values and my worldview.
 I teach because I am passionate about the process of self-expression as a creative way to encounter the world.
 Through teaching and lifelong learning I have worked to create a better world, a better community and a better sense of self.
 To that end, I enjoy working with others and collaborating on commission pieces.
-I also enjoy engaging with other artists and I am currently the President of the Guild of American Papercutters.
+I also enjoy engaging with other artists and I am the past President of the Guild of American Papercutters.